 The Rottweiler is sometimes referred to as the “Butcher Dog” which might be partly responsible for their bad reputation.

 But the nickname has nothing to do with the Rottweiler temperament and everything to do with the fact that they would actually haul carts full of meat to and from the butcher’s shop.

-In general, the Rottweiler temperament can be described using the “three C’s” of dog temperaments.
+In general, the Rottweiler temperament can be described using the “three C’s” of dog temperament: Calm, Courageous, and Confident

 But like most dogs, if left alone or not given enough exercise their calm nature can turn into bad behavior.